 "Every day it is getting difficult to hide about our son's blood cancer from my wife but I have no other way out now.
 She has been a heart patient and god knows what such shocking news could do to her weak heart.
 I take my son for his chemotherapy, lying to my wife that we are at the park or going for a routine check-up as our son has low blood counts.
-She believes me because how can a mother imagine her child fighting cancer at the tender age of 2?"- Shyam Sundar, father
+She believes me because how can a mother imagine her fighting cancer at the tender age of just 2?"- Shyam Sundar, father

 This little one has been fighting blood cancer for a month nowIn April, Jay Prakash got a fever for the first time but had recovered from the medicines prescribed by the local doctor.
 This went on for the whole month making his parents suspicious of something being wrong with him, as his fever kept recurring.
 Despite increasing the dosage, those medicines still could not bring his fever down.